 “I have a tough time reading social cues and can be a bit socially awkward sometimes, which is probably what my peers and teachers are picking up on.
 However, this has no bearing on my academics, I can still succeed academically despite being a bit socially awkward.
 I will let you know if I need additional academic support.”

 Upon reflection, it is completely unfathomable that I went four years hiding my diagnosis from my teachers and counselors and not requesting any type of help.
 When you have a significant additional challenge, that means that you need significant additional support- it will make your college journey much smoother.
 I wish I had broke down to all of my guidance counselors and teachers all my specific challenges and strengths.
-If you have your diagnosis on your school’s file, I would recommend providing all of your guidance counselor with your diagnosis report.
+If you have your diagnosis on your school’s file, I would recommend providing your guidance counselor with your diagnosis report.
 I know it can be difficult, but I would recommend being open about your distinct challenges and weaknesses with your guidance counselor and teachers in the beginning.
 It will help to avoid confusion, misunderstandings and negative feedback later down the line.